MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/embed-app-lifecycle-services.md

 Once you've established the reseller relationship with the customer and added [!INCLUDE [prodshort](../developer/includes/prodshort.md)] subscriptions with required number of licenses for them, you must use your own branded Embed app URL to sign in their environment and [!INCLUDE [prodshort](../developer/includes/prodshort.md)] Administration center.

-To create a new production environment for your customers, navigate to this URL: ` https://[your product family].bc.dynamics.com/[Customer's Azure AD Tenant ID]/Production`
+To create a new production environment for your customers, navigate to this URL:
+`https://[your application family].bc.dynamics.com/[Customer's Azure AD Tenant ID]/Production`

-To open your customer's [!INCLUDE [prodshort](../developer/includes/prodshort.md)] Administration center, go to this URL: `https://[your product family].bc.dynamics.com/[Customer's Azure AD Tenant ID]/admin`
+To open your customer's [!INCLUDE [prodshort](../developer/includes/prodshort.md)] Administration center, go to this URL:
+`https://[your application family].bc.dynamics.com/[Customer's Azure AD Tenant ID]/admin`

 Each environment that you signed up for the [!INCLUDE[embedapp](../developer/includes/embedapp.md)] is then displayed on the Tenant list part in your LCS project.
 On this part, you can find more details about the environment, including the name and the URL to sign in to each one.
 You can see which environments are running on which application version by selecting application version on the list.